scottnedu/uml-diagram/README.md

 Link to Class Diagram on Google Doc: `https://tinyurl.com/4vskj536`.

 c. *Code Implementation*: You can check the code implementation in the online_event_booking.js file.
+                          Screenshot of my output is in the images folder.